 Sarconeos (BIO101) is also in development to treat patients who suffer from severe respiratory manifestations of COVID-19.
 We are currently testing the safety and efficacy of Sarconeos (BIO101) in an ongoing global, multicenter, double-blind, placebo-controlled, group-sequential, and adaptive two-part Phase 2-3 study (COVA) in patients with SARS-CoV-2 pneumonia.
 COVID-19 is an infectious disease caused by a newly discovered coronavirus.
 Most people infected with the COVID-19 virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
 Older people, and those with underlying medical problems like cardiovascular disease, diabetes, chronic respiratory disease and cancer are more likely to develop serious illness.
 Part 1 of COVA is a Phase 2 exploratory proof of concept, or PoC, study to provide preliminary data on the activity, safety and tolerability of Sarconeos (BIO101) in the target population, which is hospitalized patients with severe respiratory manifestations.
 Part 2 of COVA will be a Phase 3 pivotal randomized study to provide further evidence of safety and efficacy of Sarconeos (BIO101) after 28 days of dosing.
 The study has regulatory approvals to take place in the United States, Brazil, France, Belgium and the United Kingdom.
 The first COVA participant was enrolled in August 2020, in Belgium.
+On January 8, 2021, the independent Data Monitoring Committee, or DMC, of COVA reviewed the safety data analysis from the first 20 patients who were enrolled in the study, and recommended beginning recruitment for Part 2 of COVA.
+Authorization has been obtained for most clinical centers from regulatory authorities (national regulatory agency and/or central IRB and/or local Ethics Committees) in the United States and Brazil for the start of Part 2.
+Enrollment for Part 1 was completed on January 21, 2021.

-Enrollment for Parts 1 and 2 of the study are expected to be completed in the first quarter of 2021.
-The first interim analysis, or IA, is anticipated to occur in the first quarter of 2021, subject to any COVID-19 related delays and the impact of the current pandemic on our operational capabilities, with results of the study and submission for emergency use authorization, or EUA, with the U.S. Food and Drug Administration, or FDA, and conditional marketing authorization with the European Medicines Agency, or EMA, expected in the second quarter of 2021.
+Enrollment for Part 2 of the study is expected to be completed in the first quarter of 2021.
+The first interim analysis, or IA, is anticipated to occur in the first quarter of 2021, subject to any COVID-19 related delays and the impact of the current pandemic on our operational capabilities, with results of the study and submission for emergency use authorization, or EUA, with the U.S. Food and Drug Administration, or FDA, and conditional marketing authorization with the European Medicines Agency, or EMA, expected in the second quarter of 2021 (subject to any delays in patient recruitment or retention, interruptions in sourcing or supply chain, regulatory authorizations, COVID-19 related delays and the impact of the current pandemic).